purplexa/puppet_es/README.rst

 ::

-    filename    The JSON file for the report to load and send to ElasticSearch
+    directory   A directory containing JSON reports.
+The script will walk the directory recursively, process all JSON files it finds, and submit the report data to ElasticSearch in a single bulk transaction.

 Configuring
 -----------